nidhishdb/notessite/Javascript/javascript.md

 <style>a{color:#997;background-color:black;padding:4px;border-radius:3px;}
 /* body{background-color:darkgray} */
 </style>
+What are the two elements of a pure function?
+1. Deterministic --> always produces the same results given the same inputs
+2. No Side Effects -->  It does not depend on any state, or data, change during a program’s execution.
+It must only depend on its input elements.

 #### let and const
 `let` and `const` are block scoped whereas `var` is function scoped.